• Skip to primary navigation

 Tamari.
 We use tamari to keep this recipe gluten-free.
 You can use regular soy sauce.

 Sesame oil.
 We use toasted sesame oil.
-If you like your dumplings spicy, you can use chili sesame oil.
+If you like spicy dumplings, you can use chili sesame oil.

 Five-spice powder.
 This Chinese spice blend makes for a perfect seasoning for the filling.
 You can make your own five-spice powder by following The Spruce Eats recipe.

 Vermicelli or glass noodles.
 You could substitute this ingredient for other types of noodles.
-We like adding glass noodles as it makes the inside of your rolls chewy and super yummy.
+We like adding glass noodles as they make the inside of your rolls chewy and super yummy.

 Salt and black pepper.